AVA Wines of Sonoma County: Fountaingrove Wine Region

 The Fountaingrove District is a sleeper of an appellation within Sonoma County, achieving American Viticultural Area (AVA) status without much fanfare or controversy.

 Yet it has a long and colorful history.
-Taking its name from an historic area of northeastern Santa Rosa, the Fountaingrove District is inspired by the legacy of California’s original “cult winery.”
-There are 500 acres of vineyard in the 38,000-acre appellation and five wine producers in the Fountaingrove District, which became Sonoma County’s 17th AVA in March, 2015.
+Taking its name from a historic area of northeastern Santa Rosa, the Fountaingrove District is inspired by the legacy of California’s original “cult winery.”
+There are 500 acres of vineyards in the 38,000-acre appellation and five wine producers in the Fountaingrove District, which became Sonoma County’s 17th AVA in March 2015.

 Historically, Zinfandel, Riesling, Pinot Noir, and many other grapes were grown in the hills of the Fountaingrove area.
-Today, Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, Merlot, Cabernet Franc, Zinfandel, Syrah, and Viognier are top varietals.
+The top varietals are Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, Merlot, Cabernet Franc, Zinfandel, Syrah, and Viognier.

 The Lay of the Land